 With a glut of baby boomer- owned SMEs imminently available, there is an untapped and growing opportunity for Canadian private equity firms to realize significant value at the low end of the micro- cap market.
 Canada is arriving at a natural inflection point where baby boomer small business owners will need to consider selling.
 This will sharply increase the supply of available businesses – a market reality that simply did not exist five or ten years ago.

-So the conventional wisdom says you should hurry to “beat the rush” and test the market posthaste, to get the highest price.
+Conventional wisdom says you should hurry to “beat the rush” and test the market posthaste in order to get the highest price.

 THE FALLACY OF THE SME RETIREMENT GLUT ARGUMENT